tammoippen/iso4217parse/README.md

     code_num: int  An iso4217 numeric code.

 Returns:
-    Currency: return Currency object for `code_num`, if available.
+    Currency: Currency object for `code_num`, if available.
 ```

 **by_country:** Get currencies used in a country: